asekibaala/alx-system_engineering-devops/0x00-shell_basics/README.md

 # but only copy files that did not exist in the parent of the working directory or were newer than the versions
 # in the parent of the working directory..

+# File:100-lets_move -Contains a script that :
+# that moves all files beginning with an uppercase letter to the directory /tmp/u.